 *PLEASE NOTE - The running of this course is subject to receiving sufficient enrolment numbers.
 Newbury College reserve the right to close, cancel or postpone a course if it has not received the minimum required enrolment number by the scheduled start date.
-In the case of cancellation, enrolled learners will be notified 3 days prior to the start of the course and are entitled to claim for a full refund of their course fees.
+In the case of cancellation, enrolled learners will be notified one week prior to the start of the course..

 There are no formal entry requirements for this course.

 There are no specific skills required for this course, although students should have an interest in cooking.

 This course contains a short accredited qualification, which consists of planning and carrying out several different Upholstery projects using a range of taught skills.
 Students keep a portfolio and photographic evidence of work which will be assessed internally by Newbury College and also externally via the awarding body.
 Upon successful completion of the qualification, students are awarded the Entry 3 Award in Learning, Employability and Progression for Cookery.